pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

 * Symmetric Algorithm (1 octet)
 * Symmetric Chain Sequence (2 octets) (( overkill?
 TBC ))
 * Length of the following two fields
-* Recipient's last published ephemeral subkey version (1 octet)
+* Counterpart's last published ephemeral subkey version (1 octet)
-* Recipient's last published ephemeral subkey fingerprint (N octets)
+* Counterpart's last published ephemeral subkey fingerprint (N octets)
 * Symmetrically-encrypted DR session information

 The DR session information is encrypted with the ratchet key calculated from the ratchet state, using the same symmetric algorithm as the encrypted data.